ajitaravind/chatwithpdf/README.md

 # Load, embed and chat away

-Load your preferred PDF documents and specify the chunk size and number of documents you wish to retrieve from the vector database to answer your query.
-To interact with the document embeddings, simply initiate a conversation with the chatbot.
+To get started, users can upload their PDF documents and specify the chunk size and number of documents for retrieval from the vector database.
+The platform utilizes a Streamlit frontend for a user-friendly experience.
-Note: To utilize the vector database, you will require a Pinecone API key, which is available for free for a single index.
-Llama3 is used as the LLM through Groq Inference, so please get an API key from Groq

-If you planning to deploy this in streamlit cloud, then you need to follow below instructions.
-If you plan to use this locally, then make sure to set up your environment variables.
+Note: API keys from Groq and Pinecone are required.
+Llama3 is the LLM used, Groq helps with super fast inference.
+Pinecone is used as vector database, log in to pinecone website to get an API key(upto one index, its free for usage)
+For deployment, you have two options: Streamlit Cloud or local setup.
+Follow the provided instructions for Streamlit Cloud deployment, or ensure your environment variables are set up for local use.

 https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app